 As mentioned above, motion smoothing can be great for watching sports and video games, as it leads to smoother-looking action.
-As a matter of fact, as long as the Soap Opera Effect doesn’t bother you (some people are more sensitive to it than others), you may well find it preferable for sports.
+As a matter of fact, even if the Soap Opera Effect does bother you (some people are more sensitive to it than others), you may well find it preferable for sports.

-Not everyone is bothered by motion smoothing, and some people even like it for watching TV shows, depending on how cinematically they’re shot.
+Not everyone is bothered by motion smoothing, and some people even like it for watching TV shows, depending on how they’re shot cinematically.
 There are even some people, rare though they may be, who prefer watching movies with motion smoothing turned on.
 Then, there are people who — for one reason or another — simply don’t notice it.
-If you’re reading this article and wondering why you’ve never seen this so-called Soap Opera Effect, you may be one of them, and that’s OK too.
+If you’re reading this article and wondering why you’ve never seen this so-called Soap Opera Effect, you may be one of them, and that’s OK, too.

-If you don’t notice motion smoothing, or if you happen to prefer it, then, by all means, leave it on.
+If you don’t notice motion smoothing, or if you happen to prefer it, then there’s no harm in leaving it on.
 Motion smoothing doesn’t damage your eyes or anything like that (as much as those who are bothered by it might believe otherwise).
 If, on the other hand, you can’t stand it, here’s how to turn it off.